 Manufacturer of Heavy Duty Top and Under Running Overhead Bridge Cranes

-Ergonomic Partners with our parent company Tri-State Overhead Crane manufacturers overhead bridge cranes from 250 pounds to 100 tons, and up to 150 foot spans.
-Our many years of experience in helping customer's choose the right equipment; is proven by the hundreds of cranes we have built and sold.
+Ergonomic Partners, with our parent company Tri-State Overhead Crane, manufactures overhead bridge cranes from 250 pounds to 100 tons and up to 150 foot spans.
+Our many years of experience in helping customers choose the right equipment is proven by the hundreds of cranes we have built and sold.

 Single Girder Top Running

 We manufacture single girder top running bridge cranes up to 20 ton capacity and standard bridge spans up to 120 feet.

 Our under running bridge cranes can be provided in spans exceeding 75 feet and capacities up to 25 tons, although typical spans are 60 feet with capacities not exceeding 15 tons.